Jay Prosch: 2016

-He began blocking for Lamar Miller in 2016 after Arian Foster departed during the off-season.
-Prosch finished the season with four carries for nine yards and started one of the 15 games he played in.
+Prosch began blocking for Lamar Miller in 2016 after Arian Foster departed during the off-season.
+He finished the season with four carries for nine yards and started one of the 15 games he appeared in.

 2017

 On August 31, 2017, Prosch signed a three-year, $5.75 million contract extension with the Texans.

-2018
+He appeared in 15 games and started one in the 2017 season.

 On September 1, 2018, Prosch was released by the Texans.

 Personal life

 Prosch was raised by his parents, Jerry and Iris Prosch, and has three older sisters.
 His mother was diagnosed brain cancer during his 2011 season at Illinois and suffered from dementia as a result of the cancer.
 He was raised in Mobile, Alabama.
 Prosch's mother died of the disease in September 2012.
 She slipped into coma the day Prosch made his debut with the Tigers against Clemson.
 His father died April 2015.
 Prosch also has two dogs named Levi and Ruger.
 He has multiple tattoos, including an iris with the words: "Life's not about learning how to get through the storm but learning to dance in the rain."
 He has another tattoo on his right arm with the Hebrew phrase, "Raz Hazak v'ematz" (translated from Joshua).
 In English the phrase means strong and courageous.
 Prosch is described as "devoutly religious" and attended a Baptist church in his youth.